-- 26. The NBS continues to strengthen its bank resolution capabilities.
-Guidelines for independent valuation in the context of bank resolutions are being finalized and the preparation of a Resolution Manual is progressing. - 27.
-Reforms of state-owned financial institutions are progressing.
+27. Reforms of state-owned financial institutions are progressing.
 We are strengthening our oversight over financial institutions with state-ownership.
-In May, we hired external consultants to support the implementation of the new strategy for Banka Postanska Stedionica, with a particular focus on (i) the bank's commercial reorientation towards retail banking, entrepreneurs, micro-enterprises and small enterprises, (ii) improvements of the bank's internal organization, corporate governance and risk management, (iii) enhancement of its IT infrastructure and (iv) preparation of a business plan for the period 2018-20.
-Final reports on these issues will be completed by end-August (end-October in the case of the business plan).
+In November, external consultants completed and the board of directors adopted the report to support the implementation of the new strategy for Banka Postanska Stedionica, with a particular focus on (i) the bank's commercial reorientation towards retail banking, entrepreneurs, micro-enterprises and small enterprises, (ii) improvements of the bank's internal organization, corporate governance and risk management, (iii) enhancement of its IT infrastructure, and (iv) preparation of a business plan for the period 2018-20.
+By end-December, the bank will make the needed preparations (including budget allocation and contracting new consultants) to start implementing the report's findings and recommendations in the first quarter of 2018.
 In early August, the government updated the 2014 strategy for state-owned banks, with the aim to identify strategic options for the smaller banks.
-The diagnostic review of Dunav Osiguranje (end-November structural benchmark) was completed and remedial actions are being implemented; and government decisions on privatization of socially-owned and state-owned capital will be adopted by end-December.
-We selected a privatization advisor for Komercijalna Bank, the second largest bank in Serbia, and plan to publish tenders for expressions of interest by September, with a view to completing the privatization by end-June 2018, subject to market conditions. - 28.
-We will continue to support credit to SMEs.
-Given the importance of SMEs for Serbia's economy and the limited access to financing by this sector, we have been supporting lending to SMEs through EIB's credit lines ("Apex loans"), and we have established an NBS working group to consider the introduction of the framework for functioning of non-deposit financial institutions. - 29.
-We have established a working group on capital market development.
+In December, the government plans to adopt a decision to initiate privatization of Komercijalna Bank, with a view to complete the process by December 2018, subject to market conditions.

+28. We will continue to support credit to SMEs.
+Given the importance of SMEs for Serbia's economy and the limited access to financing by this sector, we have been supporting lending to SMEs through EIB's credit lines ("Apex loans"), and we have established an NBS working group to consider the introduction of the framework for functioning of non-deposit financial institutions.

+29. We have established a working group on capital market development.
 We will prepare a diagnostic report, in consultation with the World Bank, with a view to inform the government's strategy to enhance capital markets.